richmondu/libfaceid/README.md

 Face recognition is used for identity authentication, access control, passport verification in airports, law enforcement, forensic investigations, social media platforms, disease diagnosis, police surveillance, casino watchlists and many more.
-Modern solutions leverages GPU power and utilizes Deep Learning, specifically Convolutional Neural Networks (CNN) architecture which is designed for Computer Vision, to improve recognition accuracy.
+Modern solutions leverages GPU which has dramatically improved over the decades.
+It utilizes Deep Learning which requires GPU power to perform extensive compute operations in parallel.
+More specifically, it uses Convolutional Neural Networks (CNN) architecture which is designed for Computer Vision, to improve recognition accuracy.
 </p>